frank038/jawm-xorg-window-manager-/README.md

 Limitations:
 - no multimonitor support;
 - no virtual desktops support;
+- no text nor icon in the titlebar;
 - other missing features.

-Early release, but usable.
+Early release, almost finished, but usable.
 Tint2 can be used with this wm.

 Known issues:
 - firefox: fullscreen mode doesn't work properly (I have no idea)